Quantum Plasma Creation near a Magnetar: Implications for Magnetar Behavior

 In these luminous and strongly magnetized sources, the optical depth to $\gamma-\gamma$ collisions is high enough that most gamma-rays of energy $\gtrsim m_ec^2$ emitted from the twist zones will be absorbed over a fraction of the stellar radius.
 (A hint of this effect is seen in our narrow wedge model 4 with $B_{\rm pole}=10\,B_{\rm Q}$; see Figure \ref{fig:equil_dens}.)
 The most energetic annihilation bremsstrahlung photons (with frequencies just below the threshold $\omega_{1\gamma}$ for direct pair conversion) experience an additional resonant enhancement in their cross section for electron scattering.\footnote{This resonance involves a vertex between the incoming electron, a virtual positron, and the final-state photon \citep{Kostenko2018}.} In this scattering channel, the final-state photon is usually above threshold for immediate conversion to a pair, yielding $\gamma + e^\pm \rightarrow e^+ + e^- + e^\pm$ \citep{Kostenko2018}.
 Incorporating this effect accurately in a MC calculation requires angle-dependent frequency binning, which is challenging in a nonuniform magnetic field.

-The strong magnetic field acts as a capacious reservoir for pairs, the rate of two-photon annihilation being suppressed by a factor $(B/B_{\rm Q})^{-1}$.
+The strong magnetic field acts as a capacious reservoir for pairs, with the rate of two-photon annihilation being suppressed by a factor $(B/B_{\rm Q})^{-1}$.
 In annihilation-creation equilibrium, the ratio of pair and photon densities is given by Equation (\ref{eq:nratio}).
 The rate of emission of gamma rays with energy $> m_ec^2$ in our adopted spectrum (\ref{eq:emspec}) is $0.24 L_0/m_ec^2$.
 Balancing isotropic emission from arcade structures with area $A$ with annihilation in nearby magnetic field, one obtains an equilibrium pair density $\sigma_{\rm T} n_p R_{\rm NS} = 100\,B_{15}(L_0/4\times 10^{36}~{\rm erg~s^{-1}})(A/4\pi R_{\rm NS}^2)^{-1}$.
 A similar result is obtained by balancing with surface annihilation, which is also limited by outward radiation pressure on the downward moving pairs.
 Given such a high pair density, the flux of photons with energies above $m_ec^2$ is rapidly degraded by electron recoil and pair conversion.
 The density and temperature of the pairs must therefore drop rapidly with distance from the surface of the current-carrying twist zone.

 It should be emphasized that the flat bremsstrahlung number spectrum is preserved by multiple Compton scattering by warm electrons: the same spectral slope $dn_\gamma/d\omega \propto \omega^{-1}$ corresponds to a uniform flux of photons upward in frequency space \citep{Kompaneets1957}.
 When the pairs are continuously heated (as in a zone of high current density) the formation of a Wien peak is avoided because photons upscattered to an energy $\sim m_ec^2$ are efficiently converted back to pairs, with a large ratio $n_p/n_\gamma(\hbar\omega > m_ec^2)$.
-A full test of the emitted X-ray spectrum requires a modification of the leaky box MC simulation of \cite{Thompson2020} to include a gradient in heating rate and magnetic field curvature. .2in
+A full test of the emitted X-ray spectrum requires a modification of the leaky box MC simulation of \cite{Thompson2020} to include (i) inhomogeneous currents and magnetic fields; (ii) collisions between $e^\pm$ mediated by one-photon annihilation; and (iii) self-consistent solution of the Maxwell equation to obtain the resistive electric field.
+A parallel effort is required to model the radiative output of positron annihilation in the magnetar atmosphere, including backscattering of warm positrons and electrons (both by 1-photon annihlation and ion collision) bremsstrahlung photon emission, and multiple electron-photon scattering \citep{Kostenko2020}.